Wie Bier zu einer resilienten Supplychain beitragen kann

 In the logistics sector, the majority of companies (56 percent) consider themselves to be pioneers in the field of digitalisation - in comparison, this figure is only 32 percent in the economy as a whole.

-This article was published on 22.11.2022 under https://dispo.cc/lieferkette/wie-bier-zu-einer-resilienten-supplychain-beitragen-kann/
+This article was published on 22.11.2022 at https://dispo.cc/lieferkette/wie-bier-zu-einer-resilienten-supplychain-beitragen-kann/

 Credit: Michaela Holy-Zwickelstorfer